Rahway, New Jersey: Local government

 The City of Rahway is governed under the Faulkner Act system of municipal government under the Mayor-Council (Plan F), implemented as of January 1, 1955, based on the recommendations of a Charter Study Commission.
 The township is one of 71 municipalities (of the 564) statewide that use this form of government.
 The city's governing body is comprised of the Mayor and the nine-member City Council.
 The Mayor is elected directly by the voters.
-The City Council is comprised of nine members, all elected to four-year terms of office.
+The City Council includes nine members, all elected to four-year terms of office.
 Six members of the council are elected from each of six wards.
 The other three members are elected to represent the entire city on an at-large basis.
 Elections are in even-numbered years, with the six ward seats up together, followed two years later by the three at-large seats and the mayoral seat.
 Under the City of Rahway's form of government, all executive and administrative authority is vested in the office of the mayor, who appoints the Business Administrator and department directors.
 The Business Administrator develops an annual budget for the city, manages the city's departments and oversees its employees.
 This form of government gives citizens a centralized line of authority for the efficient management of the city's business.

 As of 2024, the mayor of Rahway is Democrat Raymond A. Giacobbe Jr., whose term of office ends December 31, 2026.
-The members of the Municipal Council are Jeffrey Brooks (At Large; D, 2026), David Brown (Fourth Ward; D, 2024), Michael W. Cox (Second Ward; D, 2024), Joseph D. Gibilisco (Sixth Ward; D, 2024), Joanna Miles (At Large; D, 2026), Jeremy E. Mojica (At Large; D, 2026), Danielle "Danni" Newbury (Fifth Ward; D, 2024), Al Parker (First Ward; D, 2024) and Vannie Deloris Parson (Third Ward; D, 2024)..
+The members of the Municipal Council are Jeffrey Brooks (At Large; D, 2026), David Brown (Fourth Ward; D, 2024), Joseph D. Gibilisco (Sixth Ward; D, 2024), Joanna Miles (At Large; D, 2026), Jeremy E. Mojica (At Large; D, 2026), Danielle "Danni" Newbury (Fifth Ward; D, 2024), Al Parker (First Ward; D, 2024), Vannie Deloris Parson (Third Ward; D, 2024), and Karla Timmons (Second Ward; D, 2024).

-In January 2022, Jeffrey Brooks was appointed from a list of three candidates nominated by the Democratic municipal committee to the fill the at-large seat expiring in December 2022 that had been held by James E. Baker until he stepped down from office to take a seat on the Union County Board of County Commissioners.